HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_05/Exercise_05_16/Exercise_05_16.md

   ++i;
 }
 ```
-I personally likes for loops a lot because everthing that controls the loop is collected in such a nice way in the head of the loop.
+I personally like for loops a lot because everything that controls the loop is collected in such a nice way in the head of the loop.
 Would hence choose for loops over while loops if I could only take one.